-Our Friends Program now officially includes all our donors as Friends of IOE, which has also given us an opportunity to recognise and thank the many IOE staff who choose to give to us each pay.
+Our Friends of IOE program now includes all our donors as Friends of IOE, which has also given us an opportunity to recognise and thank the many IOE staff who choose to give to us each pay.
 We look forward to expanding payroll giving IOE community wide in 2016/17, and welcome you to contact us to find out more.